Ryuse/idle-reincarnator-modding/README.md

 When you're ready, upload your mod to the Steam Workshop via the in-game mod menu.
 Just open your mod in the popup and press the Upload button.

+Once uploaded, your mod will show in Steam workshop but the visibility is set to private.
+If you are ready for your mod to be shown to the public, set the visibility to public in the Steam Workshop.

 Happy modding! 🚀